F. and W. Grand Silver Store Building: History

 F. and W. Grand Silver Store Building, built in 1931 on the former site of the Milton Hotel, was designed by Walker & Eisen, the architecture firm known for many buildings on Broadway, including the Silverwood's, Apparel Center, and Platt buildings.
 This building was home to a F. & W. Grand-Silver Stores from 1931 to 1934, then to a series of department stores, most notably Hartfield's around the middle of the century.
 The first floor was altered, demolished, and rebuilt five times during this time, and the interior was remodeled multiple times between 1934 and 2009.

 In 1979, the Broadway Theater and Commercial District was added to the National Register of Historic Places, with this building listed as a contributing property in the district.
-In 2018, the building was listed as Los Angeles Historic Cultural Monument #1155.
+In 2018, the building was listed as Los Angeles Historic Cultural Monument No. 1155.
 It is also listed in the California Register of Historical Resources.